 Questions are your instrument for creating meaningful conversation.
 They are also key to discovering whether your date is a good match for you.

-Listening and observing is more valuable than talking and trying to impress.
+Listening and observing are more valuable than talking and trying to impress.
 Your date will be more impressed by your listening skills than your theatrical performance.

 Focus on Fun

-Make having fun be your primary goal for the date.
+Make having fun your primary goal for the date.
 Remove expectations and just go with the flow.
 Just have the intention of having a good time and making a new friend.

 Don’t make discovering the love of your life or getting laid your objective.
 If you do that, you’ll likely present yourself as being overly anxious, insecure, and pushy.